CesarRodriguezPro/GPSCheckForTimeStation/README.txt

 Hello Everyone,
+i use this program to check if my employees clock in around the area the need to be working by using the gps of timestation we have around 600 employees in 6 different locations its really hard to check eveyone of those independantly

 this programs require that you have a API Key from timestation. normally you send a request to http://support.mytimestation.com/customer/portal/emails/new